szaumoor/ZSTweaks/README.md

 **Component 1342:** Make Protector of the Dryads deal +2 damage to orcs, ogres, bugbears, gnolls, and goblinoids

 Inspired by the description, it deals +2 damage to orcs... as well as some groups of similar monsters that would band together to spread evil on the Sword Coast.

+**Component 1343:** Make Mana bow more magical and more deadly against arcane casters

+This follows the theme of the description, which is an anti-wizard theme, and thus the following changes were added:

+- Magic damage resistance: 33% (from 20%)
+- Magic Resistance: 5%
+- Arrows force a Save vs. Spell at -2 or the target suffers 1d4+1 magic damage and get a 10% wizard casting failure for 4 rounds

 </details>